12 ways to make Mesabi magic this fall

 9. Do some stargazing.
 Seriously.
 Our skies are amazing.
 Look up!

-8. The Wirtanen Farm Fall Festival is September 10.
-Carriage rides, music, artisans, crafters and food at an historic, lovingly restored farm.
+8. The Wirtanen Farm Fall Festival is the second Saturday in September.
+Music, artisans, crafters and food at an historic, lovingly restored farm.
 Can’t get enough of the pioneer spirit?
 Visit the Nelimark Homestead Museum in Embarrass, open Thursday-Saturday til September 24.

 7. Load up your machine and head to the Iron Range OHV Park in Gilbert.
 36 miles of trails, plus areas where you can play like you’ve never played before (legally).
 Hill climb for Jeepers and more.
 Open daily thru October.